sat-masters/docs/Business/ESA GSTP/GSTP Ansøgning.md

 - Integration of system block and simulation environment.
 - Simulation of multiple satellites using multiple constellations as cohesive network.
 - Hardware in the loop?
-#### Detail the strategic, economic, social, etc. benefit this activity has to you company?

-* Our history
-* We are starting our company.
-* This is our core technology.
-* This funding would accelerate the development of a technology we see as a essential part of the industry in the coming years.
-* (Would enable us to better compete against established companies)
-* We will develop the technology anyways.

-#### Describe the financial commitment required for this activity.
-Include a breakdown by company/organization, showing member state, work packages etc. where appropriate.

-* List of milestones that need to be reached
-	* Who is responsible for each milestone
-	* What is the "cost" of each milestone
-	* Timeline i kronologisk rækkefølge
-* Are there any financial commitment from the companies "own pockets"?
-* All companies in DK?
-*

 ### APPENDIX / ANNEX